campbell-r-e/EtherWave-Archive/CONFIGURATION.md

-# Ham Radio Logbook - Configuration Guide
+# GEKHoosier QSO Suite - Configuration Guide

-This guide explains all configuration options for the Ham Radio Logbook System.
+This guide explains all configuration options for the GEKHoosier QSO Suite, including theme customization and branding settings.

 ## Table of Contents